 Some activities include:

 “Survival rates for pediatric cancers have improved significantly over the past 50 years,” said Dr. Kate Gowans, chief, Pediatric Hematology and Oncology, Beaumont Children’s.
 “Today, innovative treatments to battle childhood cancers, like proton therapy and molecularly targeted therapy, provide more tools to battle cancers.
-Beaumont Hospital, Royal Oak is the first hospital in Michigan to treat some of our pediatric patients with proton technology.”
+Beaumont, Royal Oak is the first hospital in Michigan to treat some of our pediatric patients with proton technology.”

 - Cancer is the No. 1 cause of death from disease among children.